cybersectroll/cybersectroll/README.md

 - 👋 Hi, I’m @cybersectroll
 - This repo is not to create state-of-the-art tools to defeat the latest EDR/AV
 - It is to repurpose/improve/tweak existing techniques/tools for troll purposes (;
+- code is dependency free and functional but not opsec safe!